emanzaki/DBMS-using-Bash-Shell/README.md

 ## 🧩 Implementation Notes

-* Tables are stored as text files with the first line as metadata (column names, data types).
+* Tables are stored as text files with a hidden file as metadata (column names, data types).
-* The primary key is the first column by default.
 * Input validation is done through basic regex and built-in Bash tools (e.g., `awk`, `sed`).

 ## 📄 License

 This project is open-source and available under the MIT License.

----

-Would you like me to tailor this readme to include specific features or modules from your version of the project?